Cadre system of the Chinese Communist Party: Mao-era cadres

+The Seven Thousand Cadres Conference took place in Beijing in 1962.

 In 1965, there were 9.3 million government officials classified as cadres.
-During the Cultural Revolution, the general disorganization of the CCP and China made limited any effective use of the system.
+During the Cultural Revolution, the general disorganization of the CCP and China limited any effective use of the system.
 Appointments to leadership positions became highly irregular, and the Central Organization Department was not mentioned in Chinese press at all from 1967 to 1972.

 Unlike contemporary cadres, cadres in the Mao era could not leave a government job to enter private business or to seek voluntary transfer to a different region or office.
-Few cadre left their positions voluntarily -- doing so was almost always involuntary.
+Few cadres left their positions voluntarily—doing so was almost always involuntary.

 Reform era cadres

 Following the death of Mao Zedong and the sidelining of Hua Guofeng, China began to embark upon a series of systemic economic reforms under Deng Xiaoping.
 By 1980, efforts began to re-institutionalize the cadre system after the discord of the Cultural Revolution, so that the CCP would be able to effectively carry out the modernization of China.
 These efforts particularly focused on a strengthened ideological education of cadres to reinforce understanding of their own role in the mass line connecting the people and the CCP.
+That year, Deng called for a rejuvenation of the system via promotion of "revolutionary, younger, more educated, and more technically specialized" cadre.
+Subsequent regulations included establishing a cadre retirement system, age limits for leading cadres, and new recruitment and promotion rules.
+The CCP also implemented the "third echelon" policy.
+The policy sought to promote a total of 135,000 younger officials at all levels to prepare for the retirement for the impending retirement of older leaders in 1985.

-In August 1984, the system was reformed to decentralize authority, in part because the Central Organization Department was unable to keep up with the nearly 13,000 positions it was nominally in charge of.
+In August 1984, the system was reformed to decentralize authority, in part, because the Central Organization Department was unable to keep up with the nearly 13,000 positions it was nominally in charge of.
 These reforms drastically reduced the number of positions on the central nomenklatura, transferring their management to provincial authorities.
 In turn, these positions were further devolved to lower authorities.
 The total number of cadre positions—estimated at over 8.1 million in 1982 (cf. 6,932,000 in 2007 per Li 2007)—stayed the same, but overall control by local authorities increased.